 The Rotoform itself consists of a heated cylindrical stator – which is supplied with liquid product – and a perforated rotating shell that turns concentrically around the stator.
 Product drops are deposited by the nozzle bar across the whole oiperating width of a continuously running stainless steel belt.

-A system of baffles and internal nozzles built into the cylindrical stator provides a uniform pressure across the whole width, providing an even flow through all holes of the perforated rotary shell.
+A system of baffles and internal nozzles built into the stator provides uniform pressure across the whole belt width, providing an even flow through all holes of the perforated rotary shell.

-This water is collected in tanks and returned to the waterchilling system; at no stage does it come into contact with the product.
+This water is collected in tanks and and returned to the water recooling system; at no stage does it come into contact with the product.

 After the drop has been deposited onto the steel belt, some product residuals could remain to the outer shell.
 A heated refeed bar forces this product back into the Rotoform and keeps the outer shell clean.